developerpiru/TRACS/README.md

 **IMPORTANT!:** As with any Docker container, anything you DO NOT save in ```/app/TRACS/sharedfolder/``` will be lost when you exit TRACS!

+---

+# Demo files

+Check the [docs/Demo-files.md](Demo-files.md) file for information on how to download some demo files for testing TRACS.